offen/offen/docs/docs/running-offen/campaigns-sources.md

 # Tagging campaigns and sources (UTM)

 To better understand the traffic to your website coming from links you have shared, you can add special tags to your URLs.
-These are then recognized by Offen as distinct referrers and presented separately in the Auditorium.
+These are then recognized by Offen Fair Web Analytics as distinct referrers and presented separately in the Auditorium.

 The two categories **Campaigns** and **Sources** are supported.
 They are listed in the **Top Pages** section in addition to **Referrers** and specify Sessions and Page depth in addition to the tag name.